NtwariMike/Bike-Sales-Excel-project/README.md

 ### Data Cleaning

 In the initial data preparation phase, we performed the following,
-1. I applied filters to help understand data and easily navigate through data
+1. I applied filters to help me understand data and easily navigate through data
 2. I applied conditional formatting for duplicate values in the ID column
-3. I deleted the duplicates
+3. I deleted duplicates
 4. For Martital status, I had M and S which sometimes can confuse stakeholders.
 So I used find and replace (CTR + H) on M to Married and S to Single.
 5. For Gender, I had M and F which sometimes can confuse stakeholders.
 So I used find and replace (CTR + H) on M to Male and F to Female.
 6. For the age column, I had to put them into ranges to make it simple when visualizing the data